hawksley71/vision-assistant/docs/system_architecture.md

 - **Smart Speaker**: Plays the assistant's spoken responses

 ## Key Interactions
-1. Camera feeds video to YOLOv8 for detection
+1. Camera feeds video to Computer Vision for detection
 2. Detections are logged and analyzed for patterns
 3. Voice commands are processed by the Assistant
 4. Responses are converted to speech via Home Assistant and played on the Smart Speaker